 For advice on course selections, degree requirements, and for assistance with requests for medical accommodation, students should email an Academic Advisor in Huron's Student Support Services at huronsss@uwo.ca.
-An outline of the range of services offered is found on the Huron website at: www.huronuc.ca/student-life-campus/student-services/academic-advising.
+An outline of the range of services offered is found on the Huron website at: huronuc.ca/student-life-campus/student-services/academic-advising.

 Department Chairs and Program Directors and Coordinators are also able to answer questions about their individual programs.
-Their contact information can be found on the Huron website at: www.huronuc.ca/student-life-campus/art-social-science and at www.huronuc.ca/student-life-campus/management-and-organizational-studies.
+Their contact information can be found on the Huron website at: www.huronuc.ca/student-life-campus/management-and-organizational-studies .